Open source license litigation: Geniatech v. McHardy (2018)

 McHardy's strategy was to approach a commercial entity with minor GPL violations — such as attribution deficiencies, lack or inadequacy of a written offer for source code, or an EULA conflicting with the GPL license — for the sole purpose of obtaining an undertaking to cease and desist from further infringing activity and including a clause imposing contractual payments on any future infringements.
 German law admits such penalties to €250000 per violation, so the sums involved can be substantial.
 While the initial demands appeared modest, once McHardy has secured a contractual remedy he sought to uncover further violations and repeat the process while increasing the penalties.
 And because his cease and desist declarations may likely have required non-disclosure, it was difficult for defendants to band together and resist.
 This business model was both enabled by and tailored to the specifics of the German legal system.
-It is believed that McHardy approached around 80 companies over license non-compliance and may have netted two million euro or more while active.
+It is believed that McHardy approached around 80 companies over license non-compliance and may have netted two million euros or more while active.

 Markus von Welser, who represented Geniatech at trial, argues that McHardy's litigation was an abuse of law and outlines defensive strategies for companies that find themselves subject to this kind of copyright profiteering.

 In early-2022, the Netfilter project announced that a legally-binding settlement between Patrick McHardy and three members of it core team had been reached.
 The settlement document from the District Court of Mannheim is public.